amirulmus/iroha-explorer/README.md

 cd iroha-explorer
 ```

+The configuration is found within `docker-compose.yml` and might be adapted to your local needs.

 Start the local testnet and the explorer:
 ```
 sudo docker-compose up -d
 ```

-Now access the user interface of the explorer on http://localhost:3929.
-The port 3929 got exposed through the configuration file "docker-compose.yml".
-Adapt the configuration to your local needs.
+Now access the user interface of the explorer on http://172.29.101.100:3929.

 Stop the local testnet and the explorer:
 ```